ocyj/city-growth/README.md

 ![alt text](https://raw.githubusercontent.com/ocyj/city-growth/master/figs/growthmodel_spatial_params.gif "Parameters used")

-The figure above shows the hierarchial network of cities retrieved after 40 000 iterations by the model based on growth.
+The figure above shows a spatial distribution of the hierarchial network of cities retrieved after 40 000 iterations by the model based on growth.

 For the full report, click [here [pdf]](https://github.com/ocyj/city-growth/raw/master/report/SoCS_report.pdf "Click to download report")!